zsloss/random-int-array/README.md

 ## Performance Note

-To enforce the uniqueness constraint, two different algorithms are used in this solution.
+When uniqueness is required, one of two different algorithms is selected.
 Each algorithm performs badly depending on the values supplied for `count` and the range between `min` and `max`.
-After a bit of testing, I found that I should switch functions when the `count` is about 16% of the `max`-`min` range.
+After a bit of testing, I found that I should switch functions when the `count` is about 16% of the `max`-`min` range, so that the best-performing algorithm is used.